ppy/osu-wiki/wiki/Multiplayer/en.md

 #### Player box colour
 Picture | Name/Colour | Description
 :---|:---:|:---
-![Blue player box][Multi_PB_B image] | Blue | Player have more than half of health, usually at full.
+![Blue player box][Multi_PB_B image] | Blue | Player has more than half of health, usually at full.
-![Red player box][Multi_PB_R image] | Purple-Red | Player have less than half of health.
+![Red player box][Multi_PB_R image] | Purple-Red | Player has less than half of health.
 The concentration of red colour will grow brighter if player is near failing and diminished to blue by filling up the lifebar more than half.
 ![Failed/Grey player box][Multi_PB_F image] | Failed/Grey | Player unable to reserve the final sliver of health.
 Player can continue playing and if [SD][Sudden Death wikilink]/[PF][Perfect wikilink] is not used, player can be "revived" from the failed status by refilling the lifebar completely.
 Also, score will not be contributed towards the team score at this state.<br />Text colour will be changed from white to red.
 ![Tag/Green player box][Multi_PB_TAG image] | Tag/Green | Tag Co-Op and Tag Team VS only.
 There will be an arrow (play-warningarrow) pointing the current player playing the beatmap and given a small white glow.
 This is a permanent colour scheme and will not change based on lifebar status.
-![Skip player box][Multi_PB_SKIP image] | Skipped | If the beatmap have a start-up rest, players that press the Skip button at the lower-right of the screen will be given the name on their box.
+![Skip player box][Multi_PB_SKIP image] | Skipped | If the beatmap has a start-up rest, players that press the Skip button at the lower-right of the screen will be given the name on their box.
 Everyone must do so for the Skip to take effect.
 ![Quit player box][Multi_PB_QUIT image] | Quit | [1] Hitting ESC twice.
 [2] Disconnected from Bancho.<br />Text colour will be changed from white to red, with '[Quit]' appended at the end.
+Box colour signify the play status before quitting the game.

 ### Win Condition
 The condition to determine the winner.
 The winner's avatar will be shown at the grade screen (Head-To-Head only).